 The Trump administration has finalized plans to allow drilling, mining and grazing across swaths of southern Utah that were once protected by two national monuments, The Washington Post reports.

-President Trump has announced a substantial reduction in size of Utah's Bears Ears National Monument, a 1.35-million square acre swath of land that includes rock spires, canyons, mesas, mountains and sites significant to multiple Native American tribes.
+The move, which has drawn swift condemnation from tribal groups and conservationists, comes more than two years after the administration announced a substantial reduction in size of Utah's Bears Ears National Monument, originally a 1.35 million-acre swath of land that includes rock spires, canyons, mesas, mountains and sites significant to multiple Native American tribes.